How do I use EC2Rescue for Linux to troubleshoot operating system-level issues?

 15. Start the EC2 instance, and then verify that the instance is responsive.

 Note: You can also use an AWS Systems Manager Automation document to troubleshoot connection issues.
 For more information, see Walkthrough: Run the EC2Rescue tool on unreachable instances.
-The AWSSupport-ExecuteEC2Rescue document is designed to perform a combination of Systems Manager actions, AWS CloudFormation actions, and AWS Lambda functions that automate the steps normally required to use EC2Rescue for Linux.
+The AWSSupport-ExecuteEC2Rescue document is designed to automate steps normally required to use EC2Rescue for Linux.
+These steps are a combination of Systems Manager actions, AWS CloudFormation actions, and AWS Lambda functions.

-- If your instance's root device is an Amazon EBS-backed volume, try to stop and start the instance.
+- If your instance's root device is an Amazon EBS-backed volume, try stopping and then starting the instance.
 For more information, see Stop and start your instance.

 - For instance-store backed instances, if you created a custom AMI of the instance, you might be able to restore your instance using the AMI as a backup.
 For instructions on creating a new instance from an AMI you own, see Launching your instance from an AMI.

-- If you have lost the SSH key pair, you can reset it using Systems Manager Automation and AWSSupport-ResetAccess document.
+- If you've lost the SSH key pair, you can reset it using Systems Manager Automation and AWSSupport-ResetAccess document.